spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - amendedBy: The `from` Element is amended by each `to` Element
 - ancestorOf: The `from` Element is an ancestor of each `to` Element
 - availableFrom: The `from` Element is available from the additional supplier described by each `to` Element
-- hasBuildDependencyOn: The `from` Element has a build dependency on each `to` Element
 - coordinatedBy: (Security) The `from` Vulnerability is coordinatedBy the `to` Agent(s) (vendor, researcher, or consumer agent)
 - hasConcludedLicense: The `from` Software Artifact is concluded by the SPDX data creator to be governed by each `to` license
 - contains: The `from` Element contains each `to` Element